RENEE MONTAGNE, Host:

-Mr. IAN McEWAN (Author, "Solar"): Extraordinary formations of sedimentary rock around the fjord, and this curious (unintelligible) dark shape.
+IAN MCEWAN: Extraordinary formations of sedimentary rock around the fjord, and this curious (unintelligible) dark shape.
 Simple things like the music of all ice and snow under your boots.

 NEARY: Before going to the Arctic, McEwan had been interested in the issue of climate change, but couldn't figure out a way to write a novel about it without sounding too preachy.
 Something about the disarray in the ship's boot room gave him an idea.

 MCEWAN: And it seemed to strike a chord with a lot else that I'd understood about climate science, the politics of it and human institutions - that we're very good at making wide and sweeping statements of intent.
 But once we get down to it, often very little happens.
 And that was at least, it gave me the first suspicion that maybe the route into this was through comedy, a comedy of human nature.

 NEARY: That boot room scene eventually made its way into McEwan's new novel, "Solar."
 His main character, Michael Beard, takes a similar journey to the Arctic.
 Beard doesn't really care that much about climate change; he just wants to get away from the chaos of his own life.
 He falls under the spell of the Arctic and his amiable companions, but he finds that messy boot room irritating.

 MCEWAN: Picket admitted to him, while they were out recording the sound of the wind in the ship's rigging, that for two days he had been wearing two left boots.
 But he was a hardy sort who did not seem to mind.
 Beard did mind.

 NEARY: Beard is invited on the Arctic journey because he's a Nobel Prize- winning physicist.
 McEwan says he knew he had to write about a Nobel winner after being introduced to some of these scientific giants at a conference.